nerdbrained/darter_rapture/WGS_pipeline.md

     samtools sort -o <sample>.positionsort.bam <sample>.fixmate.bam
     samtools markdup -r <sample>.positionsort.bam <sample>.rmdup.bam

-This can also be implemented in parallel over a list of sequences <bamlist> using the run_WGAalign.sh script on a SLURM system:
+This can also be implemented in parallel over a list of sequences ('bamlist') using the run_WGAalign.sh script on a SLURM system:

     sh run_WGAalign.sh <bamlist> <reference.fasta>

+### Merge bam files for samples split across multiple lanes if needed:

+For two individual files ('file1.rmdup.bam and file2.rmdup.bam'):

+    samtools merge mergebams/${str} <folder1>/${str} <folder2>/${str} > ${str}.sh

+If you have two folders of files with identical filenames ('mergelist') to be merged you can use the merge.sh script (alter the foldernames first) on a SLURM system to merge bam files in parallel:

+    sh merge.sh mergelist